downw/digital-CV/index.md

 # 👩🏼‍💻 Skills And Interests
 ## Software & Tools
-  R, python, pytorch, C#, LATEX, Netlogo
+  R, python, pytorch, C#, LATEX, Netlogo, GIT, SQL

 ## Natural Language Processing

 **Sentiment Analysis**

-   I have a good command of various mathematical algorithms for sentiment analysis(text classification).
-I have used Python to implement traditional dictionary-based sentiment analysis.
-I have also used *PyTorch* to do some deep learning sentiment analysis.
-For example, reproducing text-CNN and Bert models in the sentiment analysis task.
-My new paper using the deep sentiment analysis model and empirical experiment is under peer review.
+   I have a good knowledge of various mathematical algorithms for sentiment analysis(text classification)， such as Naive Bayes, CNN, LSTM, and BERT.
+I have also used *PyTorch* to implement and fine-tune some deep learning sentiment analyses.
+My latest paper using the deep sentiment analysis model and empirical experiment is under peer review.

 **Automatic Summarization**

    I am familiar with two kinds of automatic summarization techniques, namely, extraction summarization and generation summarization.
-The relevant project shows [here](https://github.com/downw/summrization).
+I fine-tune a Chinese summarization model(\href{https://github.com/downw/summrization}{BART}) based on GBT-3 shows\href{https://arxiv.org/abs/1910.13461}{here}

 ## Agent Based Modelling